Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) (**optional**)  *Let the User modify settings for the Algorithm 'Best Route'such activating 'Green Mode' or enabling options like "No traffic lighters", "No Schools at 16:00", "Show Autovelox".*

-    #) The App must store all the setting of the Algorithm chosed by the User
+    #) The system must store all the setting of the Algorithm chosed by the User

  #) (**optional**) *Let the User submit on his/her page the availability of public transports subcription, driver licence, coupons for special transports for best result on Algorithm 'Best Route' calculus.*

-    #) The App must use if available those information when calculating the 'Best Route'
+    #) The system must use if available those information when calculating the 'Best Route'